SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Cassandra_DB_Size.md

 The *Cassandra DB Size* BPA test checks the size of the local Cassandra file system against a predefined set of rules.
 You can find information about this BPA test below.

-This BPA test is available by default from DataMiner 10.1.4 onwards.
+This BPA test is available from DataMiner 10.1.4 onwards.
+However, as of DataMiner 10.4.12/10.5.0<!--RN 40751-->, it is no longer included as a standard BPA test and may not appear in the BPA overview located in *System Center* > *Agents* > *bpa*, depending on your [data storage architecture](xref:Databases_about).

 > [!NOTE]
+>
-> This BPA test does not work for remote Cassandra nodes or for systems with a Cassandra Cluster setup.
+> - This BPA test does not work for remote Cassandra nodes or for systems with a Cassandra Cluster setup.
+> - Prior to DataMiner 10.4.12/10.5.0<!--RN 40751-->, this BPA test does not work if your IP address is "localhost".

 ## Metadata